By continuing to visit this website, you agree to our privacy policy and use of cookies.

 min read

-This deployment marks the culmination of a comprehensive design and development project funded by the Gates Foundation that began earlier this year.
-The integrated AI solution now connects Bank of Namibia (BON), Namibia Financial Institutions Supervisory Authority (NAMFISA), and Communications Regulatory Authority of Namibia (CRAN) into a unified citizen support platform that speaks Afrikaans, English, German, and Oshiwambo – starting with the most-spoken Kwanyama dialect.
+The integrated AI solution now connects regulators into a unified citizen support platform that speaks Afrikaans, English, German, and Oshiwambo – starting with the most-spoken Kwanyama dialect.
+This deployment marks the culmination of a comprehensive design and development project funded by the Gates Foundation that began earlier this year with the Bank of Namibia (BON), the Namibia Financial Institutions Supervisory Authority (NAMFISA), and the Communications Regulatory Authority of Namibia (CRAN) participating directly in the design phase.

 Gates Foundation Senior Program Officer Jeremiah Grossman said: "The foundation is investing in consumer protection AI tools to build trust in digital services for the lowest-income communities.
 Through these projects, we aim to demonstrate the value of automated grievance redress for citizens, regulators, and governments – and spark wider adoption across emerging markets."